Gozfrth/Sudoku-Solver-in-Flask/README.md

-# Sudoku Solver in Flask using Backtracking
+# Sudoku Solver in Flask using Backtracking.

 ---